 All matters and negotiations remain 'Subject to Contract' until the commencement of a tenancy and must be conducted via Robinson Jackson or Robinson Michael & Jackson.
 These details are for general guidance and do not form part of a contact.
 Measurements are approximate and items shown in photographs may not be included in the tenancy.

-Our guide for Barnehurst offers a brief overview of the area and its attractions, properties, schools, history, council tax and public transport links.
-Use the menu to the left hand side to explore the other areas we cover.
+Our area guide for Sittingbourne offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.

 Food and Drink